MatthewCash/libforza/README.md

 ## Usage

-View [demo.c](examples/demo.c) for an example implemenation of the library
+View [demo.c](examples/demo.c) for an example implementation of the library

-View [forza.h](include/forza.h) to see avaiable functions as well as the `ForzaTelemetry` data structure
+View [forza.h](include/forza.h) to see available functions as well as the `ForzaTelemetry` data structure

 ## Network Isolation

-Bypassing UWP network isolation is unnecessary because either WSL will be the host, not requiring isolation, or the game will be launched with Steam, which does not use UWP.
+Bypassing UWP network isolation is unnecessary because either the game will be launched with Steam (on Linux), or not connect with localhost (e.g. WSL, remote machine).